DefGuard/docs/help/mobile-client.md

 When connecting with MFA for the first time, you will have the option to select **Remember my choice**.
 Select this option if you want to always use this method for this location.
 {% endhint %}

-3. After selecting routing method, you should see something like to this:
+3. After selecting routing method, you should see this:
 <figure><img src="../.gitbook/assets/defguard-mobile-mfa-panel.png" alt="" width="375"></figure>

 4. Choose method configured for your account, and click **Connect**.